 Variables in Statistics

-In the previous mission, we discussed the details around collecting data for analysis.
-In this mission, we’ll focus on understanding the structural parts of a dataset and how they’re meeasured.
+In the sampling lesson, we discussed the details around collecting data for analysis.
+In this lesson, we’ll focus on understanding the structural parts of a dataset and how they’re meeasured.

 Other data sets might attempt to describe the stock market, patient symptoms, stars from galaxies other than ours, movie ratings, customer purchases, and all sorts of other things.